digiltd/oh-rtd-test/Samsung-AC-binding.md

-Documentation of the Samsung Smart Air Conditioner binding Bundle

-_**Note:** This Binding will be available in the upcoming 1.6 Release.
-For preliminary builds please see the [CI server at Cloudbees](https://openhab.ci.cloudbees.com/job/openHAB/)._

-## Introduction

-Binding should be compatible with Samsung Smart Air Conditioner models
+Documentation of the Samsung Smart Air Conditioner Binding.
+This Binding should be compatible with Samsung Smart Air Conditioner models

 For installation of the binding, please see Wiki page [[Bindings]].